MaxPtg/ts-website/README.md

 ```

 > **Note:** On step 3 (Database Details) of the installer, you need to use `db` as the database hostname.

+> **Note:** If you want to show your TeamSpeak rules within ts-website, you need to edit the `docker/rules.latte` file and replace the content with your own rules.

 ### Other stuff